Rabek009/MoreGamemodes/README.md

 | Compass duration |

 ### Battle royale
-Everyone is impostors.
-Clik kill button to attack.
+Everyone is impostor.
+Click kill button to attack.
 If you get hit, you lose 1 live.
 When your lives drop down to 0, you die and lose.
 Last one alive wins!
 No reporting, emergiencies, venting and sabotaging.
 Depending on options you see arrow to nearst player.

 #### Game options
 | Name                    |